 General eligibility requirements for financial aid:

-- You are not in default on a federal student loan and do not owe money on a federal student grant, and
+- You are not in default on a federal student loan and do not owe money on a federal student grant.

-- You will use federal student aid only for educational purposes; and
+- You will use federal student aid only for educational purposes.

-Most male students must be registered with Selective Service to receive federal student aid.
-You also must register if you are a male and are not currently on active duty in the U.S. armed forces.
-If you are a citizen of the Federated States of Micronesia, the Republic of the Marshall Islands or the Republic of Palau, you are exempt from registering.
-You can call Selective Service toll-free at 1-888-655-1825 for general information about registering, or register online at www.sss.gov or via the FAFSA.
+Most male students must register with Selective Service to receive federal student aid.
+You must also register if you are a man and not in active service in the armed forces of the United States.
+If you are a citizen of the Federated States of Micronesia, the Republic of the Marshall Islands and the Republic of Palau, which are exempt from registration.
+You can call the Selective Service toll-free at 1-888-655-1825 for general information about how registrar seen www.sss.gov or via the FAFSA.

 See the Packaging Philosophy offered by the Universidad Metropolitana to students with financial need.

 Ir a versión en Español